-2. In the case of industrial and hotel buildings which were/are to be acquired during the tax years 2012 till 2018, the accelerated tax depreciation rate of 7% per annum may be claimed.
+The rates as stated are for new buildings.
+In the case of industrial and hotel buildings which were/are to be acquired during the tax years 2012 till 2018, the accelerated tax depreciation rate of 7% per annum may be claimed.